BabylonJS/OldDocumentationSite/content/extensions/Viewer/Configuring_the_viewer.md

             templates.nav-bar.params.disable-on-fullscreen="true"></babylon>
 ```

-This will use the registered "form" mapper (which doesn't exist in reality - you should implement it) to read the payload and adjust the configuration.
+This will use the preregistered "form" mapper (which doesn't exist in reality - you should implement it) to read the payload and adjust the configuration.

 ## The full configuration interface